Marijuana Extracts: Kiff

 No need to continuously stir the butter and kiff, you can but because of the low temperature of the double boiler, stirring once every 3-5 minutes or so is fine.
 Keep heating for about 30 minutes, with the lid on the pot.

 After 30 minutes, take the double boiler off the burner and set the temperature to very low heat.
-The heat has to be very low because at this point you are going to put the pot with the butter directly on the burner.
+The heat has to be very low because you are going to put the pot with the butter directly on the burner for decarboxylation.

 As soon as the already hot kiff butter comes into contact with the burner, a bubbly froth will start to form quickly on the top, this is decarboxylation at a fast rate.